 Over the years, I have developed a collection of small batch production lines as well as creating many one of a kind pieces.
 I use a combination of lost wax casting and fabrication to make my work.
 Both methods are essential to my practice as they allow a certain flexibility and efficiency.
 I work in gold, silver and platinum and I often use pearls, semi-precious and precious gems as accents in my designs.

 Andrea Mueller lives with her family in Ottawa, Ontario.
-Her studio is located in the Rectory Art House in Ottawa’s Byward Market area.
+She maintains a studio located in the Rectory Art House and can be found selling her work at events such as The New Art Festival (Ottawa) and the Toronto Outdoor Art Fair.